dheerendramehar/dheerendramehar.github.io/content/posts/resume_2019.md

 ## CORPORATE KEY PROJECTS

 1. Development Automation for Jio Coverage Platform (JCP)
+	* Objective
-	* Objective: To setup a system for development, assigning tasks and review process
+		* To setup a system for development, assigning tasks and review process
+	* Methodology
-	* Methodology: Used Git for version control and Phabricator for development process Setup Phabricator’s diffusion tool to provide Github like interface for Repositories, differential tool for code review process and Maniphest tool for bug tracking
+		* Used Git for version control and Phabricator for development process
+		* Setup Phabricator’s diffusion tool to provide Github like interface for Repositories, differential tool for code review process and Maniphest tool for bug tracking
+	* Results
-	* Results: Successfully implemented the solution for JCP Improved the productivity by multi-fold
+		* Successfully implemented the solution for JCP Improved the productivity by multi-fold
 2. Deployment and Build Automation for Self-Organising Networks (SON) and Jio Coverage Platform (JCP)
+	* Objective
-	* Objective: To setup a system which is capable of continuous integration and continuous delivery(CI/CD)
+		* To setup a system which is capable of continuous integration and continuous delivery(CI/CD)
+	* Methodology
-	* Methodology: Setup maven and gulp to build the executables Used Ansible and wrote Ansible-playbooks to deploy the Build Install and setup Jenkins to put all tools together, automate the build and deployment process
+		* Setup maven and gulp to build the executables
+		* Used Ansible and wrote Ansible-playbooks to deploy the Build
+		* Install and setup Jenkins to put all tools together, automate the build and deployment process
+	* Results
-	* Results: Successfully implemented the solution for SON and JCP Platforms Reduced the Build and deployment time by multi-fold
+		* Successfully implemented the solution for SON and JCP Platforms Reduced the Build and deployment time by multi-fold
 3. PostgreSQL High Availability and Load Balancing setup for Wi-Fi SON
+	* Objective
-	* Objective: To setup a system which is highly available, capable of load balancing and returns up-to-date data when requested
+		* To setup a system which is highly available, capable of load balancing and returns up-to-date data when requested
+	* Methodology
-	* Methodology: Installed Pgpool for getting queries, load balancing, pooling connections to PostgreSQL nodes and monitor their status
+		* Installed Pgpool for getting queries, load balancing, pooling connections to PostgreSQL nodes and monitor their status
-	Configured Pgpool for High Availability using Watchdog Installed Repmgr to control the replication between redundant PostgreSQL database nodes
+		* Configured Pgpool for High Availability using Watchdog
+		* Installed Repmgr to control the replication between redundant PostgreSQL database nodes
+	* Results
-	* Results: Successfully tested and implemented the solution for Mumbai Wi-Fi SON Cluster
+		* Successfully tested and implemented the solution for Mumbai Wi-Fi SON Cluster
 4. Nagios Core setup for monitoring SON clusters across PAN-India
+	* Objective
-	* Objective: To setup a system which can monitor resource utilization and service availability on remote servers
+		* To setup a system which can monitor resource utilization and service availability on remote servers
+	* Methodology
-	* Methodology: Wrote bash scripts and setup NRPE agent to get the data from remote servers Installed PNP4Nagios and RRD tool on Nagios server to show the graphical view of data
+		* Wrote bash scripts and setup NRPE agent to get the data from remote servers
+		* Installed PNP4Nagios and RRD tool on Nagios server to show the graphical view of data
-	Integrated and configured the Nagios with NRPE agent, PNP4Nagios and RRD
+		* Integrated and configured the Nagios with NRPE agent, PNP4Nagios and RRD
+	* Results
-	* Results: Successfully tested and implemented the solution for SON Cluster (205 VMs) Optimized the cost for organisation by replacing the earlier used proprietary software Solarwind
+		* Successfully tested and implemented the solution for SON Cluster (205 VMs) Optimized the cost for organisation by replacing the earlier used proprietary software Solarwind